Processing pipeline details¶

-The number of ICA-AROMA components depends on a dimensionality estimate
+The number of ICA-AROMA components depends on a dimensionality estimate made by MELODIC.

-For datasets with a very short TR and a large number of timepoints, this may
+For datasets with a very short TR and a large number of timepoints, this may result

-result in an unusually high number of components.
+in an unusually high number of components.

-Further details on the implementation are given within the workflow generation
+Further details on the implementation are given within the workflow generation function (

 Note: non-aggressive AROMA denoising is a fundamentally different procedure from its “aggressive” counterpart and cannot be performed only by using a set of noise regressors (a separate GLM with both noise and signal regressors needs to be used).
 Therefore instead of regressors FMRIPREP produces non-aggressive denoised 4D NIFTI files in the MNI space: